 We are going to take a range of actions to help influence the supply of affordable housing in the district.
 This includes using our role in setting the district plan to look at opening up more land for housing and incentivising higher-density development; and exploring opportunities for partnership with iwi or community housing providers.
-See page X.
+See more on page 47.

-&lt;sup>5 This is the most recent estimate provided by Statistics New Zealand.
+&lt;sup>5 This is the most recent estimate provided by Stats NZ.
 At the time of consulting on the long-term plan, the estimated population for the district in 2020 was 55,500.